tienhuynh-tn/event-driven-microservices-using-spring-boot-and-kafka-and-rabbitmq/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## What is event-drive architecture?
+## What is event-driven architecture?
 Event-driven architecture is a software design pattern in which decoupled applications can asynchronously publish and subscribe to events via an event broker/message broker.